-We test communications using insights from linguistics and information design
+We 'consumer test' communications using insights from linguistics and information design

 We help our clients create better customer experiences by helping them improve the reading experience.
 For us, the 'reading experience' is an integral part of customer experience.
 McKinsey agree.
 They say that 'consistent and clear communications are one of the most important elements of the customer experience.'